SuperNOVAS v1.2

 jd_tdb[day] Barycentric Dynamical Time (TDB) based Julian date, broken into high and low order components, respectively.
 Typically, as the integer and fractional parts for the highest precision.

-bodyMajor planet number (or that for the Sun, Moon, or Solar-system Barycenter position), as defined by enum novas_planet, e.g. NOVAS_MARS (4), NOVAS_SUN (10) or NOVAS_SSB (0).
+bodyMajor planet number (or that for the Sun, Moon, or an appropriate barycenter), as defined by enum novas_planet, e.g. NOVAS_MARS (4), NOVAS_SUN (10) or NOVAS_SSB (0).

 originNOVAS_BARYCENTER (0) or NOVAS_HELIOCENTER (1) relative to which to return positions and velocities.
 (For compatibility with existing NOVAS C compatible user implementations, we keep the original NOVAS C argument type here).